klaasnienhuis/devfab/docs/guide/studio/lighting.md

 ### Directional light

 This example sets the `shadowEnabled` and `attached` of light `0`.
 You'll notice that setting the `attached` does not work even though it's available in the API.
+This setting seems to be broken.
 The `shadowEnabled` property does work.

 <CodePenEmbed id="GRPqwNV/4df48cea2699e94df0674557bce0fb9c" tab="result" />